 Key Minerals to Include in Your Diet

 Minerals like calcium, iron, and magnesium are essential.
-Calcium is for strong bones, iron for healthy blood, and magnesium for nerves.
+Calcium helps make strong bones.
+Iron and magnesium keep blood healthy and the nerves healthy.

-Dairy, nuts, and dark chocolate have calcium.
+Dairy products, nuts, and dark chocolate are good sources of calcium.
 Red meat and spinach have iron.
 Bananas are good for potassium.

 How to Get Sufficient Vitamins and Minerals